potassco/benchmark-tool/docs/getting_started/index.md

 Supported subcommands in order of use:

+- `init`: Prepare the benchmark environment
-- `gen`        Generate scripts from runscript
+- `gen`: Generate scripts from runscript
-- `run-dist`   Run distributed jobs
+- `run-dist`: Run distributed jobs
-- `verify`     Check for runlim errors and re-run failed instances
+- `verify`: Check for runlim errors and re-run failed instances
-- `eval`       Collect results
+- `eval`: Collect results
-- `conv`       Convert results to ODS or other formats
+- `conv`: Convert results to ODS or other formats

 Each subcommand has their own help page, accessible via `btool <subcommand> -h`.
 A detailed description on how to use each component is available via the sidebar.

+After using `btool init` in a directory of your choice, it will be structured as follows:

+- `programs/`: Place solver/tool executables here
+- `runscripts/`: Contains example [runscripts]
+- `templates/`: Contains example script [templates]

 !!! info
     When running benchmarks on a cluster, jobs may fail due to the following error: